 Students will meet twice a month on Thursdays.
 During this time they will learn about fashion design, trend forecasting, and many other things related to fashion.
 At the end of the year, we will run a student lead fashion show.
 The fashion club will meet in room 718, email Ms.Veres for any more questions.

 Fiddle Club is an ensemble made up of violinists that performs for community events.
 Students in the Fiddle Club are selected based on their performance assessment scores in their class ensemble music class, or by a separate audition.
 Please contact Mr. Magalio for more information.

-Film Society is a student run film-making club that meets on campus.
-Students who share a love of film, meet to learn more about the art, create short films, and help plan our annual Film Fest!
-All are welcome.
+Film Society is a student-run film-making club that meets on campus.
+Students who share a love of film, meet to learn more about the art, create short films, enjoy films together and look for film festivals and other opportunities for the club to take part in.
 Mr. Heard and Mr. Rupp run this club.
-Please email Mr. Heard for more information.FBLA (Future Business Leaders of America)
+Please email Mr. Heard for more

-Franglais Club is open to all students who are interested in learning more about French language and culture.
-The purpose of the club is to promote community interest and awareness about the French language and cultural traditions.
-Students interested in practicing their spoken French are also encouraged to attend.
-The group will meet to talk about French vocabulary, culture and history.
-We will also celebrate French holidays such as Mardi Gras, Poisson d'Avril and Souffle Day.
-Students do not need to speak or be enrolled French to join--they just need an interest in life a la francaise.
-We meet every other Thursday in room 135 during Block 5.
+Franglais Club is open to all students who are interested in learning more about the French language and culture.
+The club's mission is to promote community interest in French cultural traditions.
+Students interested in practicing their spoken French outside of the classroom are also encouraged to attend.
+Members will also lead in French events, like bake sales, movie nights, and food making.
+We will also celebrate French holidays such as Mardi Gras, Poisson d'Avril, and Souffle Day.
+Students do not need to speak or be enrolled in French to join; they just need an interest in "la vie française"!
+Please contact Mme.
+Chukrallah (email@example.com) if you have any questions.

 French Honor Society